 That magnified input capacitance forms a low-pass filter with the source/input resistance, creating the dominant high-frequency pole that rolls the gain off.
 This is why:

-• The Cascode amplifier deliberately exploits this: the common-gate/base top transistor keeps the swing at the input transistor’s output node small, so the input transistor’s feedback capacitance is barely multiplied — high gain and wide bandwidth.
+- The Cascode amplifier uses this: the common-gate/base top transistor keeps the swing at the input transistor’s output node small, so the input transistor’s feedback capacitance is barely multiplied.
+High gain and wide bandwidth.

-Emitter degeneration also reduces the effective gain seen by at signal frequencies, which is part of why Emitter degeneration improves high-frequency response.
+Emitter degeneration reduces the effective gain seen by at signal frequencies, part of why Emitter degeneration improves high-frequency response.